erdmgrgrlioglu/international-house/README.md

 2. **Better Password Encryption:**
    Upgrade password encryption to use cutting-edge methods to guard against increasingly powerful attackers, ensuring higher levels of security.

+3. **Secure HTTP Protocol (HTTPS):**
+   The current setup does not utilize HTTPS, which exposes it to potential Session Hijacking, Eavesdropping or Man-in-the-Middle (MITM) attacks.
+Implementing HTTPS is essential to secure data transmission and prevent such vulnerabilities.

+4. **UI Rework:**
+   Revise the user interface to eliminate visual artifacts, refine the overall design, and enhance mobile responsiveness for a better user experience.

 ## Additional Notes
 - **Initialization:**